What is attack and what are attack components?¶

 The library contains the character strings of different attack type syntaxes (SQL Injection for now).
 The string is named as the context.
 Example of the context for the SQL injection attack type:

 SELECT example FROM table WHERE id=

 The library conducts the attack syntax analysis for matching the contexts.
-If the attack does not match the contexts, then the request will not be defined as a malicious request and will not be blocked (if the WAF node is working in the
+If the attack does not match the contexts, then the request will not be defined as a malicious request and will not be blocked (if the filtering node is working in the

 Analyzing requests with the libdetection library is disabled by default.
 To reduce the number of false positives, we recommend enabling analysis.